Intro-to-SE-Lab-Fall-20/Group-8/README.md

 3. Once PyCharm finishes cloning the repo and opens up, go to [File > Settings > Project > Project Interpreter][6]
 4. Next to the Python Interpreter drop down, click the gear icon and choose "Add"
 5. On the left, select "Docker Compose"
 6. In the Configuration Files textbox, select the folder icon.
-In the popup, click the "+" and browse to `debug-docker-compose.yml`
+In the popup, click the "+" then browse to and select `debug-docker-compose.yml`
 7. In the Service dropdown, select `django-debug`
 8. Click "OK" and then click "OK" again in the settings window
 9. In the top right of the main PyCharm window, make sure the configurations dropdown has "Django Debug" selected.